Chris Field (composer)

-Chris Field is a Los Angeles-based composer, songwriter, producer and musician.
+Chris Field is a Los Angeles-based composer, songwriter, producer and musician, best known as a founding member of X-Ray Dog.
 He was raised in the San Fernando Valley, and played guitar in Los Angeles for groups among multiple genres including electric guitar, jazz, and rock music.
 He learned how to compose music by inputting compositions from Ludwig van Beethoven and Sergei Prokofiev into his computer.
 Through his music associates, he became acquainted with two friends who started X-Ray Dog, and he began to contribute musical compositions to this company.
 Field also works with Extreme Music, and through them, Field's music has been placed in numerous television shows.
 In December 2014, a part of Field's catalogue was acquired by BMG Chrysalis, with whom he continues to work, on major film and television campaigns.